Mental Health Facilities Orange County, VT

 Averte Fka Merry Meadow Farm Bradford House

-Averte Fka Merry Meadow Farm Bradford House is a mental health facility in Orange County, VT, located at 996 Lower Plain in the 5033 zip code.
+Averte Fka Merry Meadow Farm Bradford House is a mental health treatment center in Orange County, Vermont, located at 996 Lower Plain, 5033 zip code.
 Averte Fka Merry Meadow Farm Bradford House provides residential treatment.
-Averte Fka Merry Meadow Farm Bradford House provides activity therapy, individual psychotherapy and behavior modification to seniors 65 or older, young adults and adults.
-Averte Fka Merry Meadow Farm Bradford House also supports people with serious mental illness.
-Additional services offered by Averte Fka Merry Meadow Farm Bradford House consist of case management, supported employment and psychosocial rehabilitation services.
+Averte Fka Merry Meadow Farm Bradford House also offers dialectical behavior therapy, group therapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
+Averte Fka Merry Meadow Farm Bradford House supports people with serious mental illness.
+Averte Fka Merry Meadow Farm Bradford House also provides supported housing, psychosocial rehabilitation services and illness management and recovery.

 Learn More